 Starting a business is expensive.
 You must incur several costs, such as business registration, web hosting, and domain name, among others.
 As a startup, you want to minimize the cost as much as possible.
 That said, you must leverage technology to ensure your business runs smoothly at no additional cost.

-There are several online tools that startups can use for customer support, digital marketing, accounting, communication, project management, and human resource management, just to mention a few.
+There are several online tools that startups can use for inventory analytics, customer support, digital marketing, accounting, communication, project management, and human resource management, just to mention a few.
 The tools have several plans, including free subscriptions, that a startup can take advantage of.So, to help you find the right tools for your startup, this article outlines fourteen tools that cut across different sectors of business management.
 Click To Tweet

 Without wasting time, let’s explore some options.